Color in motion pictures began in the late 1800’s with hand tinting. An early example is Annabelle Whitford in Serpentine Dance from 1895.

 Thomas Edison experimented with a hand-tinting process, similar to that used for stereopticon slides, on some of his Kinetoscope films.
-A a tinted print of Annabelle Whitford’s “Serpentine Dance” (1895) still exists.
+A a tinted print of Annabelle Whitford’s “Serpentine Dance” (1895) still exists and can be seen here:

 When Edison’s first projector, the vitascope, had its commercial debut on April 23, 1896, two of the six scenes projected on the screen were in color.